zenhack/haas/examples/puppet_headnode/README.md

 then use the HaaS API to force-reboot the nodes.

 Upon completion of the install, the corresponding links will be deleted, and the node will boot into the new OS for the first time.
-The default root password is `r00tme`; You should change this as soon as possible.